HarCass/nc-news-api/README.md

 this will start the application so you can interact with the databse via the API (You can make requests to it with an application such as insomnia, the application runs on PORT 8080 by default).

-If you wish to also seed the test databse you can do so by running the following in your terminal
+If you wish to also seed the test database you can do so by running the following in your terminal
 >`npm test app`

 This will run some tests for the application to make sure it is working correctly and simultaneously seed the test databse.